arkon/ng-sidebar/README.md

 Various class names are attached to the sidebar and container for easier styling.

-If you are using Angular 2's default emulated view encapsulation, you may have to use the `/deep/` selector to target the sidebar's classes.
+If you are using Angular 2's default emulated view encapsulation, you may have to use the `>>>` selector to target the sidebar's classes.
 Check out [Angular's documentation](https://angular.io/docs/ts/latest/guide/component-styles.html#!#-deep-) for more details.
+Note that the `/deep/` selector [will soon be deprecated](https://groups.google.com/a/chromium.org/forum/#!msg/blink-dev/68qSZM5QMRQ/pT2YCqZSomAJ).

 ### Sidebar